projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 ## 3: Delete one or multiple arguments

-To delete one or more kernel arguments, the input will be in the form of key=value format.
+To delete one or more kernel arguments, the input is in the form of key=value format.
 Similarly, when there is only one single key=value pair, we allow users to delete argument by key name.

 ```